Michigan State is home to a host of student organizations dedicated to LBGT students!

 - Contact: email@example.com or https://msu.edu/~ringmsu

 - Spectrum is the East Neighborhood LGBT Caucus.
 Contact: firstname.lastname@example.org for more information.

 - Contact: email@example.com

 - Facebook: facebook.com/groups/msuspectrum

 Registered Student Organizations

-Q-Cross is an organization that aims to To serve as an interdenominational (ecumenical) coalition of Lesbian, Gay, Bisexual, Transgender, Queer, and Questioning Christians and provide support and affirmation at and around Michigan State University.
+- Q-Cross is an organization that aims to To serve as an interdenominational (ecumenical) coalition of Lesbian, Gay, Bisexual, Transgender, Queer, and Questioning Christians and provide support and affirmation at and around Michigan State University.
 We strive to meet one another on our spiritual journeys through both religious and secular outreach, education, and fellowship, allied to the surrounding communities.
-Contact email@example.com for more information.
-[Q-Cross Facebook Page]

-The Stonewall Society‘s purpose is to provide LGBTQ Madisonians a voice through meaningful discussions about LGBTQ issues in the world and on campus, advocacy for the general well being of LGBTQ students, and to promote LGBTQ inclusion in curriculum, social programming, and college culture.
+- The Stonewall Society‘s purpose is to provide LGBTQ Madisonians a voice through meaningful discussions about LGBTQ issues in the world and on campus, advocacy for the general well being of LGBTQ students, and to promote LGBTQ inclusion in curriculum, social programming, and college culture.

 Other Recognized Organizations